 Binomial Distribution

 The binomial distribution is a discrete probability distribution.
 It describes the outcome of n independent trials in an experiment.
-Each trial is assumed to have only two outcome, labeled as success or failure.
-If the probability of a successful trial is p, then the probability of having x successful trials in an experiment is as follows.
+Each trial is assumed to have only two outcomes, either success or failure.
+If the probability of a successful trial is p, then the probability of having x successful outcomes in an experiment of n independent trials is as follows.

 Problem